eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 When a Relying Party requires User authentication and some data to provide a service, the process begins within either a web browser or a mobile app.
-In the Remote Same-Device flow in particular, the User\'s browser or app will redirect the request to their EUDI Wallet whenever a service provider needs authentication or data.
-In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), might start by activating the Wallet Instance through an NFC tap or the scanning of a QR code, that will not require the interaction with the web browser.
+In the Remote Same-Device flow in particular, the User\'s browser or app should invoke to their EUDI Wallet through the mobile operating system where supported whenever a service provider needs authentication or data.
+In contrast, a Remote Cross-Device flow and both the proximity flows (supervised or unsupervised), should invoke the Wallet Instance through the mobile operating system via an NFC tap or the scanning of a QR code.

 As illustrated in figure 2, secure and streamlined interaction with other applications, both on the User\'s device and externally, is